fido-alliance/iot-fdo-conformance-tools/README.md

 ## Configuration:

 - `make setup` - will configure submodule, frontend nodejs deps, and goland packages
-    - `make preconfig_submodules` - Will only initialize git submodules, and pull latest updates
     - `make preconfig_frontend` - Will only configure frontend nodejs deps
     - `make preconfig_conformance_server` - Will only configure golang dependencies